 What permissions are needed for students who want to collect data off-campus?

-Irrespective of whether the student project requires or should have IRB oversight, students who collect data off campus should have certain safeguards in place.
+Students who collect data off campus should have certain safeguards in place.
 One such safeguard is letters of permission or authorization.
 Recruiting in a mall may result in complaints by mall owners.
 Observation studies in a public place might trigger a complaint of stalking or loitering.
-Instructors are encouraged to consider these issues before permitting students to collect data off campus.
+Instructors are encouraged to consider these issues before permitting students to collect data off-campus.

 What are the policies regarding submitting classroom projects to UA Little Rock showcases or other venues?

-Projects that were developed for educational purposes may be presented on campus, physically or online (as long as the platform is restricted to the UA Little Rock faculty and students) with the following statement prominently displayed:
+Projects that were developed only for training purposes may be presented on campus, physically, or online (as long as the platform is restricted to the UA Little Rock faculty and students) with the following statement prominently displayed:

-The project is not defined as research per federal guidelines because it was conducted to meet the educational requirements of (insert class title here) under the supervision of (insert name of instructor.)
-It was not reviewed by the UA Little Rock IRB.
-(RPP 5.01)
+The project is not defined as research per federal guidelines because it was conducted to meet the educational requirements of (insert class title here) under the supervision of (insert name of the instructor).
+It was not reviewed by the UA Little Rock IRB (RPP 5.01).